bitcoinnano/ewbf-miner-btn-edition/README.md

 History: Version 0.3.2b - BTN

-Added support for Bitcoin Gold
+Added support for Bitcoin Nano
 Version 0.3.2b Increased speed up to 2%, depends on card model. some cards not give any speed changes.
 Reduced gpu memory usage.
 Improved stability.

 Version 0.3.1b Increased speed up to 4%, depends on card model. some cards not give any speed changes.
 Minor optimizations.